List of cults of personality: Colombia

-Former president Álvaro Uribe became the center of a Cult of Personality in Colombia in the later years of the country's armed conflict.
+Former president Álvaro Uribe became the center of a cult of personality in Colombia in the later years of the country's armed conflict.
 Supporters refer to him as "The Great Colombian" in spite of his family's ties to the Medellín Cartel and the numerous human rights scandals that marred his presidency.
 In 2013, after Uribe failed to amend the constitution that would allow him to stay in power for a third term in 2010, he founded a political party – the Democratic Center, that uses the former president's silhouette as logo.
 The party's attempts to be named after its "only leader" were thwarted in 2012.

+Croatia

+Franjo Tuđman, who served as Croatia's first president between 1990 and 1999 after independence from Yugoslavia, has been mentioned as having fostered a "mini personality cult".
+Tuđman's party, the Croatian Democratic Union (HDZ), framed the 1990 parliamentary elections, where the HDZ won a majority of seats, as a resurrection of the Croatian nation, and Tuđman as a Messiah-like figure; for instance, HDZ politician Neven Jurica referred to Tuđman as "the new Father of the Homeland" after 19th-century Croatian nationalist leader Ante Starčević.

+Tuđman's cult is seen as having reached its peak with his 75th birthday in 1997, with all state institutions and higher officials being involved in the celebrations, and the Croatian National Bank releasing a unique set of souvenir coins.
+A hours-long play was also televised for the occasion, where various historical figures appeared, and Tuđman was portrayed as "the Messiah who had won independence for Croatia and whose presence would be felt for centuries."

 Cuba

-Although one of Fidel Castro's alleged dying wishes was not to have buildings or streets named after him or statues of him erected, in order to avoid a cult of personality, it is generally believed that such a cult had already developed by the time of his death.
+Although one of Fidel Castro's alleged dying wishes was, in order to avoid a cult of personality, that buildings or streets would not be named after him or statues of him erected, such a cult had already developed by the time of his death.

-A posthumous cult for Che Guevara is also observed in Cuba; statues and murals depicting him are as ubiquitous as Fidel's.
+A posthumous cult for Che Guevara is also observed both in Cuba and abroad; statues and murals depicting him are as ubiquitous as Fidel's.

+Czechoslovakia

+Inter-war Czechoslovakia

+Tomáš Masaryk, who served as the first president of Czechoslovakia from the country's founding in 1918 until 1935, has been said to have been the object of a "widespread, if benign" cult of personality.
+Masaryk was styled "President-Liberator" ("President-osvoboditel") and "Little Father" ("Tatíček"), and in 1919 an embankment in the capital Prague was named after him.
+Historian Andrea Orzoff writes that Masaryk was "presented as the embodiment of moral rectitude, cosmopolitan erudition, and democratic egalitarianism," in inter-war Czechoslovakia.

+The characterization of Masaryk as having a cult of personality around him has been criticized as inappropriate by Eva Broklová of the Masaryk Institute of the Czech Academy of Sciences, given the term's "connotations […] of the cult surrounding Stalin."